TrudAX/denistrunin-blog/src/posts/xpptools-fieldslist/index.md

 Typical problems when using these tools:

 - Table fields that have *Visible = false* are not shown in D365 forms
-- If table has many columns it is hard to find the requited column
+- If the table has many columns it is hard to find the required column
 - D365 doesn't allow to change values for the columns that have *AllowEdit=false*

 **Fields list** form provides a convenient way to view current record data with the following options:

-- Data is shown in the list view with Name and Label for each field(even with *Visible = false*) that allows you quickly find the requited field value
+- Data is shown in the list view with Name and Label for each field(even with *Visible = false*) that allows you to quickly find the field value
 - Additional field information(like EDT name, Enum value, Enum name..) is displayed
 - You can view data for the current record even it is not saved into the database
 - You can compare records
-- You can update or delete current record with or without validation(it is not that you should use on test data, but sometimes it can be useful during the development or debugging process)
+- You can update or delete the current record with or without validation(it is not that you should use on test data, but sometimes it can be useful during the development or debugging process)

 ## Fields list form usage

 Open All sales orders form and go to the **Options-Record info** and then press **Fields list** button

 ![](FromRecordInfo.png)

-Fields list will run and shown the current data for the selected sales order
+Fields list form will run and show the current data for the selected sales order

 ![](EnumView.png)